springxu0800/Linux.Howto-EGLFS-Mali-LimaPanfrost-NoX/README.md

 screen -aX make -jX
 ```

+### QT DEBIAN AARCH 64BIT BUG
   ### SKIP DOWN IF NOT COMPILING ON 64BIT
-### QT DEBIAN AARCH 64BIT BUG

-You will get an error like so or similiar:
+You might get an error like so or similiar:

 ```
 Project ERROR: Cannot run target compiler '/usr/bin/g++'.
 Output: